mattosaurus/LifxIoT/README.md

 # LifxIoT
 .NET wrapper to control Lifx bulbs via their cloud API.
-This code is based on that created by Daniel Porry <a href="https://github.com/porrey/iot/tree/master/source/IoT%20Devices%20and%20Sensors/Porrey.Uwp.IoT.Devices.Lifx" alt="Porrey.Uwp.IoT.Devices.Lifx">here</a> with the only change here being that all await methods now have their continueOnCapturedContext property set to false so as to prevent the code hanging when deployed to a Raspberry Pi 3 running Windows IoT.
+This code is based on that created by Daniel Porry <a href="https://github.com/porrey/iot/tree/master/source/IoT%20Devices%20and%20Sensors/Porrey.Uwp.IoT.Devices.Lifx" alt="Porrey.Uwp.IoT.Devices.Lifx">here</a> with changes made to the await methods now having their continueOnCapturedContext property set to false so as to prevent the code hanging when deployed to a Raspberry Pi 3 running Windows IoT and a SelectorSearch type class added.

 # Installation
 To use LifxIoT in your C# project, you can either download the LifxIoT C# .NET libraries directly from the Github repository or, if you have the NuGet package manager installed, you can grab them automatically.